fp7-netide/IDE/README.md

 ## Installation

 1. Download Eclipse Luna Modeling Tools at www.eclipse.org.
-2. Start Eclipse and Open the Git Perspective.
+2. Start Eclipse and open the Git Perspective.
+3. From the window menu, select "Help -> Install Modeling Components".
+Select and install XText.
-3. Clone or add this repository and import all projects in the "plugins"-folder into your workspace.
+4. Clone or add this repository and import all projects in the "plugins"-folder into your workspace.
-4. Go back to the Java perspective and open eu.netide.configuration/model/Topology.genmodel
+5. Go back to the Java perspective and open eu.netide.configuration/model/Topology.genmodel
-5. Right-click the root element in the tree view and select "Generate All"
+6. Right-click the root element in the tree view and select "Generate All"
-6. Right-click the project eu.netide.configuration and select "Run As -> Eclipse Application"
+7. Right-click the project eu.netide.configuration and select "Run As -> Eclipse Application"
-7. In the new eclipse instance, clone or add this repository like in step 3 and import the project "Network.design"
+8. In the new eclipse instance, clone or add this repository like in step 3 and import the project "Network.design"
-8. You're good to go!
+9. You're good to go!

 ## Usage